-For information about who is eligible and how to obtain permit coverage, see the “Discharge Authorization” and “Electronic Reporting” sections below.
+For information about who is eligible and how to obtain permit coverage for the interim requirements, see the “Discharge Authorization” and “Electronic Reporting” sections below.

 Final 2013 VGP

 The EPA issued the 2013 VGP on April 12, 2013 with an effective period of December 19, 2013 to December 18, 2018 (i.e., five years).
 The VGP provided NPDES permit coverage nationwide for discharges incidental to the normal operation of commercial vessels greater than 79 feet in length.
 However, as described above, the VIDA legislation extends the 2013 VGP’s provisions, leaving them in effect until new regulations are final and enforceable.

 - Final 2013 VGP